sthasubin429/TaskTracker/README.md

 # TaskTracker

-Simple Task Tracker using Angular
+Simple Task Tracker using Angular while learning angular.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Json server

+Run `npm run server` to run Json Server server.
+This is a mock to server to act as a backend.

 ## Code scaffolding